Myth or Fact: Is Fluoride Toxic to the Brain?

 Criticism of Fluoride...

 In the recent years, fluoridated drinking water has come under ethical scrutiny, as many critics argue that US populations are receiving medical treatment without consent.
 Additionally, the appropriate ‘dose’ of fluoride intake is difficult to control due to the variation of fluoride levels in various water supplies, as well as its presence in a multitude of foods and products.
-Moreover, fluoride is not considered to be a nutrient to the human body, as there has never been a documented case of ‘fluoride-deficiency.’
+Moreover, fluoride is not considered to be biologically useful to the human body (there has never been a documented case of ‘fluoride-deficiency’).

 Health Concerns related to Fluoride...